PhilippeR26/starknet-encode-decode/tuto.md

 ### Decode function response :
 To decode the response of a function, it's not complicated :
 - All functions with a `state_mutability` set to `external`  do not provides any response to Starknet.js (even if the abi lists some outputs).
 - Functions with a `state_mutability` set to `view` provides an encoded response.
 This response includes only one item.
 If several values are returned, they are enclosed in a tuple.
 Select the `Function` tab.
-Select  `get_owner` type, and click `Decode function` tab.
+Select  `get_owner` function, and click `Decode function` tab.
 The function is sending just a ContractAddress.
 Enter `0x37bfdeb9c262566183211b89e85b871518eb0c32cbcb026dce9a486560a03e0` in the Encoded response to test the decoding.
 You have immediately the response.

-Select the `Function` tab.
-Select  `echo_un_tuple` function, and click `Decode function` tab.
+Now, select the `echo_un_tuple` function, and click `Decode function` tab.
 You can see that this case is more complicated : the response is a tuple, that includes a felt252 and an Option.
 Try `1234567, 0, 0xa0`.
 The response is conform : a tuple with a number and an Option :
 ![](./tutoImages/decodeFn.png)